 - a) When an offense is committed by any player or goalkeeper during the play or at a stoppage of play the same penalty shall apply. - b) Players may not leave the penalty bench until their penalty has expired.
 When directed by the referee, players may leave the penalty bench at half time or may leave at the end of the game.
 The player may not leave for any other reason.
-Any overtime period shall be considered part of the game and all unexpired penalties shall remain in force.
-All players in the penalty bench must remain seated until the penalty time is expired. - c) When a penalised player's time has expired or been terminated by the scoring of a goal, that player must return to the surface prior to being substituted. - d) When Coincidental Minor Penalties are imposed against an equal number of players on each team, the penalised players shall all take their places on the penalty benches and such penalised players shall not leave the penalty bench until the first stoppage of play following the expiration of their respective penalties.
-Immediate substitutions shall be made for the players so penalised, and their penalties shall not be taken into account for the purpose of the Delayed Penalty, Rule 6.3. - e) When Coincidental Penalties of equal duration (Minor/Bench Minor) are imposed upon a player of each team, the penalised players shall take their places on the penalty bench and such players shall not leave the penalty bench until the first stoppage of play following the expiration of their respective penalties.
+Any overtime period or shoot-out shall be considered part of the game and all unexpired penalties shall remain in force. - c) When a penalised player's time has expired or been terminated by the scoring of a goal, that player must return to the surface prior to being substituted. - d) When Coincidental Minor Penalties are imposed against an equal number of players on each team, the penalised players shall all take their places on the penalty benches and such penalised players shall not leave the penalty bench until the first stoppage of play following the expiration of their respective penalties.
+Immediate substitutions shall be made for the players so penalised, and their penalties shall not be taken into account for the purpose of the Delayed Penalty, Rule 6.2.2. - e) When Coincidental Penalties of equal duration (Minor/Bench Minor) are imposed upon a player of each team, the penalised players shall take their places on the penalty bench and such players shall not leave the penalty bench until the first stoppage of play following the expiration of their respective penalties.
 Immediate substitution shall be made for the players so penalised and their penalties shall not be taken into account for the purpose of the delayed penalty, Rule 6.2.2 or Rule 6.1.4.